 Work History and SSDI: What You Need to Know

 As a Memphis disability lawyer, I know a lot of people apply for disability without really knowing what the application requires.
 In particular, work history plays an important part in your Social Security Disability Insurance (SSDI) claim.
-Understanding how work history and SSDI relate to each other will help you understand whether or not you’re insured.

 How SSDI and Work History Impact Each Other